caporaso-lab/developing-with-qiime2/_sources/plugins/how-to-guides/usage-examples.md

 depending on implementation details in the usage driver.
 Beyond ensuring that your example is correct and meaningful, you don't have to worry about this.
-``use.action`` to your heart's content, and let the interfaces handle their own business.

 Note that ``UsageInputs`` include both QIIME 2 :term:`Inputs<input>` *and* :term:`parameters<parameter>`.
 Metadata must be initialized, but primitive parameters (and collections of parameters) may be passed directly.